4paradigm/OpenMLDB/docs/en/quickstart/sdk/rest_api.md

 # REST API

-## Important Information
+## Important

 REST APIs interact with the services of APIServer and OpenMLDB, so the APIServer module must be properly deployed to be used effectively.
 APIServer is an optional module during installation and deployment.
-Refer to the APIServer deployment document.
+Refer to [APIServer Deployment](../../deploy/install_deploy.md).

 At this stage, APIServer is mainly used for functional testing, not recommended for performance testing, nor recommended for the production environment.
 The default deployment of APIServer does not have a high availability mechanism at present and introduces additional network and codec overhead.